el1s7/rests/README.md

 }
 ```
 Depending on the content type, you can get the body as `text`,`json` or `arrayBuffer`.

 HTTP statuses other than OK, with throw an promise reject error with the response object.
+Errors can be HTTP status errors, or Wrape errors which are thrown when the param doesn't pass custom validation.
+The Wrape error object has the message of the param `help` and also a `param` property which holds the param name for reference.

 ## Examples